Understanding the Benefits of Health Savings Accounts: A Comprehensive Guide

 What Is a Health Savings Account (HSA)?

-To contribute to an HSA, you must:
+To contribute to an HSA, you must meet the following criteria:

-Be covered by a qualifying high-deductible health plan
+Be covered by a qualifying high-deductible health plan.

-Not be enrolled in Medicare
+Not be enrolled in Medicare.

-Not be claimed as someone else’s dependent
+Not be claimed as someone else’s dependent.

 If you meet these requirements, you are eligible to contribute to an HSA.